-The official Ph.D. degree was awarded to Ofair by Georgetown University posthumously.
-The main chapter of his dissertation was prepared by Professor Collins for publication after his death.
-It now appears as Chapter 3: "Real Exchange Rate Misalignments and Growth," by Ofair Razin and Susan Collins, in The Economics of Globalization: Policy Perspectives From Public Economics (Assaf Razin and Efraim Sadka, eds., Cambridge University Press, April 1999).
+The official Ph.
+D. degree was awarded to Ofer by Georgetown University posthumously.
+Professor Collins prepared the main chapter of his dissertation for publication after his death.

+It now appears as Chapter 3: "Real Exchange Rate Misalignments and Growth," by Ofair Razin (Ofer thought that Ofair can be pronounced better by non-Hebrew speaking people) and Susan Collins, in The Economics of Globalization: Policy Perspectives From Public Economics (Assaf Razin and Efraim Sadka, eds., Cambridge University Press, April 1999).
+Before his death at the age of 30, Ofer was able to complete working on the PhD dissertation at Georgetown University.
+The publication based on his thesis received 378 citations in scientific journals.
+I am very proud of his remarkable achievements!

 The book, the Razin Prize in Georgetown University, and The Ofair Auditorium in the Eitan Berglas School of Economics' building at Tel Aviv University, are all dedicated to my son's memory.
 Past Speakers over the last 9 years in the Razin Prize event at Georgetown University are leaders in our fields: Jacob Frenkel, Kaushik Basu, Ken Rogoff, Paul Krugman, Jeff Sachs, Michael Mussa, Elhanan Helpman, Stan Fischer, and Dani Rodrik (I gave the first annual lecture.)
 Our friend Bob Flood has been at every one of the events.
-He knew Ofair well; he is one of my heroes for the way he has conducted himself in pursuing a brilliant research career, notwithstanding the daily struggle with MS. I feel that this is a tiny bit of what I owe Ofair for his courage and for what I learned from him throughout his short life, as to how one can conduct oneself himself with dignity under a non stop stream of adversities, and still be such a charming person to talk to.
+He knew Ofair well; he is one of my heroes for the way he has conducted himself in pursuing a brilliant research career, notwithstanding the daily struggle with MS. I feel that this is a tiny bit of what I owe Ofer for his courage and for what I learned from him throughout his short life, as to how one can conduct oneself himself with dignity under a non stop stream of adversities, and still be such a harming person to talk to.
 How many years can a mountain exist before it's washed to the sea?
-The answer, my friend, is a 30 year of lifetime that is blown in the wind (paraphrasing Bob Dylan again).
+The answer, my friend, is that 30 year of lifetime is blowing in the wind; just like that (paraphrasing Bob Dylan again).

-Ten years after Ofair's death I remembered him by singing quietly a paraphrased version of Bernie Taupin's lyrics of the Elton John's famous song, Daniel.
+Ten years after Ofer's death I remembered him in memorials by singing quietly a paraphrased version of Bernie Taupin's lyrics of the famous Elton John's song, Daniel.

-Ofair is traveling tonight, as before, ill prone I can see the red tail lights heading for the land of Zion Oh and I can see Ofair waving goodbye God it looks like Ofair, must be the clouds in my eyes
+Ofer is traveling tonight on a plane, all alone I can see the red taillights heading for Zion Oh and I can see Ofer waving goodbye God it looks like Ofer, must be the clouds in my eyes

-They say Zion is pretty, though I've never been Well, Ofair says it's the best place that he's ever seen Oh and he should know, he's been there enough Lord I miss Ofair, oh I miss him so much...
+They say that Zion is nice, though I've never been Well, Ofer says that it's the best place that he is ever seen He should know, he's been there enough Oh, I truly miss Ofer, I miss him so much

-Ofair is traveling tonight, as before, ill prone I can see the red tail lights heading for the land of Zion Oh and I can see Ofair waving goodbye God it looks like Ofair, must be the clouds in my eyes Oh God, it looks like Ofair, must be the clouds in my eyes.
+Ofer is traveling tonight on the plane, all alone I can see the red taillights heading to Zion I can see Ofer waving goodbye God it looks like Ofer, must be the clouds in my eyes Oh God, it looks like Ofer, must be the clouds in my eyes.